 Dural arteriovenous fistulas (dAVF) are a heterogeneous collection of conditions that share arteriovenous shunts from dural vessels.
-They present variably with haemorrhage or venous hypertension, and can be challenging to treat.
+They present variably with hemorrhage or venous hypertension and can be challenging to treat.

 Most dural arteriovenous fistulas present in adulthood and account for 10-15% of all cerebral vascular malformations 6.

 Clinical presentation is highly variable and depends on the location of the supplying and draining vessels, as well as the presence of complications (see below).
 Presentations include 4: